-Please note that our Asparagus crowns are only despatched in April 2019 as this is the best time to plant crowns.
+Please note that our Asparagus crowns are only despatched between April and May as this is the best time to plant crowns.

 All orders are despatched in one delivery.
 If your order contains both bare root and container grown plants then we can only despatch when all plants are ready.

 How To Plant Asparagus Crown Video - By Monty Don GardenersWorld.com

 Plant spacing can be either: 1 m (40”) between rows planted 30 cm (12”) apart or 90 cm (36”) between rows planted 45 cm (18”) apart.